-‘The Bachelor’ Season 21 Finale Promo Promises Shocking ‘After The Rose’ Special
+The Bachelor Season 21 Finale Promo Promises Shocking ‘After The Rose’ Special

 As Marenah Dobin writes for Bustle, “There has been something strong between Nick and Vanessa since the very beginning of this journey.
 They just seem like the most realistic match.”

-The Bachelor Season 21 finale airs on ABC on Monday, March 13 and promises to be a three-hour live viewing experience.
-What do you think the “Bachelor First” is going to be during the season finale.
-Also, who do you think Nick is going to choose Raven or Vanessa?
+The Bachelor Season 21 finale airs on ABC on Monday March 13 and promises to be a 3 hour live viewing experience.
+What do you think the “Bachelor First” is going to be on he season finale.
+Also, who do you think Nick is going to chose Raven or Vanessa?
 Let us know your predictions in the comments below.

 RELATED POSTS ON INQUISITR